 Heat pump thermostats have a little light that tells you when the heat pump is using electric resistance heat.
 If you see this light on when the outdoor temperature is 40 F or higher, something is possible wrong with your unit or the thermostat.
 Call a qualified service person as soon as possible and have them check out all components.
 Electric resistance heat is very expensive and you can lose all of your energy savings in a short time if you rely solely on electric resistance coils to supply heat to your home.

 Heat Pump Mechanics - Some Simple Facts

-The image to the right is a cut away illustration of a typical modern heat pump.
-The heart of the heat pump is the high efficiency scroll compressor.
+The image to the right is a cut-away illustration of a typical modern heat pump.
+The heart of the heat pump is the high-efficiency scroll compressor.
 It takes the gaseous refrigerant and turns it into a liquid.
-The heat pump also contains high and low pressure switches, accumulators, a filter drier, discharge temperature switches, mufflers, vibration isolation plates, high efficiency fan to move air past the outdoor coil, and all sorts of wiring and copper tubing.
+The heat pump also contains high and low-pressure switches, accumulators, a filter drier, discharge temperature switches, mufflers, vibration isolation plates, a high-efficiency fan to move air past the outdoor coil, and all sorts of wiring and copper tubing.
 They are complicated beasts to say the very least!
 Be sure you have a professional service or install yours!

 Three Types of Machines

 The heat pump shown in the illustration to the left is the most common machine.
 It transfers heat from one body of air to another - an air to air transfer.
 Did you know that there are two other types of heat pumps?
 You bet!
 You can actually get a heat pump that takes heat from a body of water or from the earth itself.
 These are called water to air and ground to air transfer machines.
 The principles of operation are the same in all three.
 The water to air and ground to air heat pumps are actually more efficient if you have the ability to extract or dispose of heat from/into a body of water or the ground that has a nearly constant temperature of 55 F.